STEM Initiatives - Expanding Your Horizons

 - What will the EYH Conference be like?

-On arrival to the University of Maine, Orono campus, all conference participants will gather at the Hauck Auditorium located in the Memorial Union Building for an opening presentation to kick off the day!
+On arrival to the University of Maine, Orono campus, all conference participants will convene for an opening presentation to kick off the day!
 All adults must check in at the registration desk for their group numbers and schedules for the day.
 Each group will meet their guide – a University of Maine staff or student who will accompany you around the entire day – and each participant will receive a packet and bag of goodies.
-After the kick off, each group will attend throughout the day, several interactive workshops, including a gender discussion workshop that each girl will have the opportunity to attend.
+After the kick off, each group will attend several interactive workshops, including a gender discussion workshop that each girl will have the opportunity to attend.
 The other sessions are hands-on workshops led by community and UMaine faculty and staff volunteers.
 Lunch is provided for all participants in the Bears Den, located in the Memorial Union Building.
-A brief closing session back at the Hauck Auditorium closes the day out.
+A brief closing session closes the day out.